I love being a Wildlife Photographer

 For years everywhere I go and to the people I meet my standard line is “Are you doing good today?”
 It’s amazing how many answers I get!
 All kinds of people whether it’s at McDonald’s, Walmart, the grocery store, gas station, or any other place that you can think of, give all kinds of answers.

 What prompted me to write about this was a trip to McDonald’s today to get a couple of egg McMuffins and two Mocha Frappe coffees for breakfast.
-When I got to the pay window I said what I always say and the young ladies' answer was, “Oh, I’m okay I guess.”
+When I got to the pay window I said what I always say and the young lady's answer was, “Oh, I’m okay I guess.”
 Sure we might be having a bad day, but don’t broadcast it!

 Before I get to what I replied to her, let me say that McDonald’s Mocha Frappe coffees are out of this world.
 Better than Starbucks at a lower price.
 Got to admit it’s a high temptation not to have one every day!